cpdavd Service Replaces CCS Plugin

 • If your server previously ran CCS, your users must reconfigure their calendars and contacts applications.
 This is so they can access their CalDAV and CardDAV data in the new format.
 To reconfigure their applications, they must delete, then re-add, the accounts in the applications.
 For more information, read our How to Set Up Calendars and Contacts documentation.

-• We do not recommend that you transfer accounts with calendars or contacts data from a server that runs cPanel & WHM version 120 or later to a server that runs cPanel & WHM version 118 or earlier.
-If you do this, you will need to manually copy and import the accounts’ calendars and contacts data once the transfer has completed.
+• Do not transfer accounts with calendars, contacts, or task list data from a server that runs cPanel & WHM version 120 or later to a server that runs cPanel & WHM version 118 or earlier.
+If you do this, you will need to manually copy and import the accounts’ calendars, contacts, and task list data once the transfer has completed.

 Notification email

-After the system updates to cPanel & WHM version 120, the Feature Showcase will show the option to send a notification email to all email accounts with CCS data.
+After the system updates to cPanel & WHM version 120 or later, the Feature Showcase will show the option to send a notification email to all email accounts with CCS data.
 This email will tell them to reconfigure their calendars and contacts applications.

 If you want to send the email at a different time that you choose, decline the option, then run the /usr/local/cpanel/bin/servers_queue script for the reconfigure_calendars_notification task.
 For example: